RaadKamal/raadkamal.github.io/README.md

 ## Prerequisites

 ### Markdown
 "Markdown is a lightweight markup language with plain-text-formatting syntax, created in 2004 by John Gruber and Aaron Swartz.
-Markdown is often used for formatting readme files, writing messages in online discussion forums, and to create rich text using a plain text editor"
+Markdown is often used for formatting readme files, writing messages in online discussion forums, and to create rich text using a plain text editor".
+It is concise and precise to the point for its easy readibility.

 Here are some helpful links to start with:
 - [Markdown Guide ](https://www.markdownguide.org/basic-syntax/)
 - [Download MarkdownPad](https://www.markdownpad.com/)